 These recipes only contain 3-4 ingredients which means they’re super-simple to prepare.

 You might also like… How To Make a Delicious Smoothie Without Milk or Dairy.

 Here are some of the most common questions we hear about protein.
 Feel free to get in touch if you have a different question that’s not covered here.

 If you’re lactose intolerant, then go for a plant-based protein powder like pea, rice, or soya.
-We rate Free Soul, Pulsin, and Misfits dairy-free supplements highly.
+We rate Free Soul, Earth Chimp, Pulsin, and Vega dairy-free supplements highly.

 For people who prioritise workout recovery and muscle growth, rice protein is the best lactose-free option.
 This has the highest BCAA content.
 Avoid whey and casein as both contain lactose (even the isolate varieties).

 Yes vegan protein powder is lactose-free as it’s not made from dairy products.